 Since 2009, Serge Weinberg has been a Director of Sanofi and was appointed Chairman of the Board in May 2010.
 He was interim CEO between October 29, 2014 and April 1, 2015.

 The Board of Directors set up advisory committees tasked with providing specialist input to assist the Board in its decision-making process.
 Their members are chosen by the Board among its members, based on their experience.

 - Compensation Committee

 - Scientific Committee

 The Executive Committee meets twice a month and is chaired by the Chief Executive Officer.

 The Chief Executive Officer is responsible for the management of the Company, and represents it in dealing with third-parties within the limits of its corporate purpose.
 He enjoys the broadest powers to act on behalf of the company in all circumstances, subject to the authority attributed by law to the Board of Directors and to the Shareholders’ General Meeting and within the limits set by the Board of Directors.

-Olivier Brandicourt has 28 years of global experience in the pharmaceutical industry.
-He joined Sanofi as Chief Executive Officer in April 2015 after serving as Chief Executive Officer of Bayer Healthcare AG.
+Paul Hudson joined Sanofi as Chief Executive Officer in September 2019 after serving as Chief Executive Officer of Novartis Pharmaceuticals (2016-2019).